Charles-Brammer-Williams/academic-website/content/_index.md

       description: |2-
         Majored in Psychology and minored in Statistics and Cognitive Science.
           * Collected data using the Five Factor model form an pool of 43 undergraduates.
+          * Am currently the Vice President of the MSU Chess Club
           * Analyzed a SNAP food assistance data set of over 1.5 million observations for anomalies
       location: Starkville, MS
       title: Undergraduate Student